Hi. My name is Kelly Collins and I am Christian healing-centered birth and postpartum doula.

-Whenever I tell someone that I am a doula, 99% of them assume that I am a birth doula.
-At the moment, I have only been trained to be a postpartum doula.
+Whenever I tell someone that I am a doula, the majority of them assume that I am a birth doula.
+Right now, I only serve as a postpartum doula.
 But I plan to add birth support in the near future.
 There are many services I'd like to eventually offer my clients as I learn more and grow my business.

 While learning about various doula certifying programs and institutions, I started to learn more and more about the different types of doulas and the roles that they play in a family's life.
 Typically, a doula provides non-judgmental, unbiased support and care for new parents and their families.
 As doulas become more essential to parents all over the world, I wanted to share the many options the doula community provides.
 Here are several roles where doulas can give support:

 Antepartum (Prenatal or Pregnancy) doula: This type of doula assists parents and families during pregnancy.
 Most times antepartum doulas serve pregnant people who have a high-risk pregnancy.
 Antepartum doulas can be very reassuring to new parents who may need extra support during pregnancy and they are able to provide both physical and emotional support to them.
 More often they will also help with light housework or cooking for a birthing person who needs to take it easy.
 Bed rest doula services may also be an option for the clients of antepartum doulas if they need even more assistance.

 Adoption doula: Adoption and/or foster doulas will often support both the birthing person and the adopting/foster family.
 They sometimes serve as a liaison between the two families.
 These doulas provide the birth mother with many educational resources prior to her birth, support her through labor as her birth doula, guide her after birth and be a part of the birth mother's ongoing support system.
 The doula can then assist the adopting/fostering family in preparing for their baby and help them through the journey of receiving and bonding with their new baby.